-Employee relations, very simply, involves everything involved in maintaining your colleagues’ well-being.
+Employee relations, very simply, can include everything involved in maintaining your colleagues’ well-being.
 That's a broad purview.

-Also called HR relations, associate relations and even labor relations, the goal is to both reinforce your company's culture and make sure that teammates get along well with each other.
+Also called HR relations, associate relations, and even labor relations, the goal is to both reinforce your company's culture and make sure that teammates can be productive and get along with each other.